How Exactly Does CBD Work in The Body and Brain

 What keeps the forces of darkness at bay?

 BDNF and the neurotrophins.
 It may sound like a poorly-named rock band but it's key to healthy brains and nervous systems.

 BDNF is the brain's fertilizer.
 Point.

-It's why SSRIs take about 2 weeks to start working...building a brain is not an overnight thing.
+It's why SSRIs take about 2 weeks to start working (before tolerance kicks in) ...building a brain is not an overnight thing.

 It's key to mental health (all mental health).

 - Depression is brain atrophy (loss of connectivity and brain mass in the pre-frontal cortex)

 - Anxiety is brain loss in the hippocampus and hard-wired anxiety circuit